 As we can see in the above screenshot, we already have a formula result at the bottom left of the box for the selected range.
-If the selected range is incorrect, then there will not be any value shown.
+If the selected range is incorrect, no value will be shown.

-After clicking on OK, we can see the selected range’s standard deviation in the selected cell.
+After clicking OK, we can see the selected range’s standard deviation in the selected cell.

 Now let’s understand what it means.
-As we can see, our standard deviation value is showing as 23.16127, which means for the selected range, if our mean comes as 31.22, then the selected range can deviate 23.16127 about the mean value.
+As we can see, our standard deviation value is showing as 23.16127, which means for the selected range, if our mean comes as 31.22, the selected range can deviate 23.16127 about the mean value.

 Standard Deviation Formula in Excel – Example #2

 There is another way to calculate the Standard Deviation formula in Excel.
-For that, let’s consider the same data which we have seen in the above example.
+Let’s consider the same data we have seen in the above example.

-For calculating the standard deviation formula in excel, go to the cell where we want to see the result and type the ‘=’ (Equal) sign.
-This will enable all the inbuilt functions in excel.
-Now, search for Standard Deviation by typing STDEV, which is the key word to find and select it as shown below.
+For calculating the standard deviation formula in Excel, go to the cell where we want to see the result and type the ‘=’ (Equal) sign.
+This will enable all the inbuilt functions in Excel.
+Now, search for Standard Deviation by typing STDEV, the keyword to find and select, as shown below.

 Now select the complete range.
 Here we have selected the range from cell B2 to B10.

-Press Enter to come out of the edit mode, and we will see the calculated value of standard deviation, as shown below.
+Press Enter to exit the edit mode, and we will see the calculated standard deviation value, as shown below.

 As we can see, the standard deviation value is coming as 23.16127.
-We can also calculate the mean value of the same data to compare how much deviation of data we are getting about the mean value with the AVERAGE formula’s help.
+We can also calculate the mean value of the same data to compare how much deviation of data we get about the mean value with the AVERAGE formula’s help.

-For the demonstration, we have shown how standard deviation and mean are connected with each other.
-The mean value 31.222 is at the centerline of the whole range, and the Standard Deviation is a little far away from the mean value.
+We have shown how standard deviation and mean are connected for the demonstration.
+The mean value of 31.222 is at the centerline of the whole range, and the Standard Deviation is a little far away from the mean value.
 It can be towards both sides of the mean.